LukeShortCloud/rootpages/markdown/ansible.md

 Common options:

 * version = The version of Docker Compose to use.
-Valid options are "1", "2", and "2.1."
+Valid options are `1` or `2` since Ansible Container 0.3.0.
 * services = This is where various Docker containers can be defined.
 A unique name should be provided to each different container.
 These names are used as the hosts in the Playbook file.
 ```
 services: